cen4010-s2021-g04/M1/README.md

 - Quick response time, low MS latency on clicks.

-- Smooth transitions(low MS and reactive movements)
+- Smooth transitions (low MS and reactive movements)

-- When pinging a user, the ping should be near instant.(notification, calendar requests, etc)
+- When pinging a user, the ping should be near instant (notification, calendar requests, etc)

-- Functional buttons, users should not have to click more than once to access anything on CalendarConnect. (hitboxes)
+- Functional buttons, users should not have to click more than once to access anything on CalendarConnect (hitboxes)

 **Supportability**: